bdragon300/tusgo/README.md

 import "github.com/bdragon300/tusgo"

 func UploadWithRetry(dst *tusgo.UploadStream, src *os.File) error {
-	// Adjust stream and file pointer to be equal to the remote pointer
+	// Set stream and file pointer to be equal to the remote pointer
 	// (if we resume the upload that was interrupted earlier) if _, err := dst.Sync(); err != nil {
 		return err